annaluizando/blindspot/README.md

-# 🔦 blindspot - security code game!
+# 🔦 blindspot - a code security game!

 A CLI-based interactive game designed to train yourself to identify insecure coding practices based on the OWASP Top 10, in a practical and fun way!